 It won’t be long before we are switching our thermostats to offer us warmer air and make our homes nice and cozy during the colder temps.
 And warmer air can result in drier air that can influence our overall health.
-You may have never considered monitoring humidity levels inside, or maybe you’re attempting to find just the perfect balance.
+You may have never thought about monitoring humidity levels inside, or maybe you’re attempting to find just the perfect balance.
 We’ve talked about the benefits of a whole-home humidifier from decreasing the chances of getting sick to helping with your skin.
 But how do you know which system is the best for you?

 If you aren’t familiar, a whole-home humidifier gets water directly from your water supply and the water panel only needs to be changed a couple times through the heating season.
-There are more up-front costs to get started, but there is less maintenance, lower energy costs and mold prevention down the road.
+There are more up-front costs to begin, but there is less maintenance, lower energy costs and mold prevention down the road.

 There are a couple things you’ll need to consider when looking at a whole-home humidifier.

 - Size—The humidifier’s capacity and size is based on gallons per day of operation.
 One way to determine what size you need is to take your total floor area and multiply it by the height of the ceiling.
 This will help determine how many gallons per hour is necessary and be a guide as you assess your options.